When Does The Christmas Season Officially End?

 Malevolent misfortune is also possible on the other end of the scale when first putting up decor before Christmas.
 The earliest you can decorate for Christmas is November 3rd after All Souls Day Of The Dead is over.
 After Thanksgiving Day on Black Friday is the preferred time in the paranormal community for maximum holiday spirit!
 The Halloween Season is said to continue until Thanksgiving.
 This is considered the transitional holiday between Halloween and Christmas.
 Celebrating both in November is thought to be supernaturally sound.
 In addition, you are free to Buy Christmas decor and store it any time of year.
 Feel free to take advantage of any shopping deals you might find well before Christmas!🎄

-UPDATE: Due to the COVID-19 Pandemic and the general insanity of 2020 The Spirit Of Christmas has indicated people can safety leave their decor up through Saint Patrick’s Day!
+Due to the COVID-19 Pandemic and the general insanity of 2020, The Spirit Of Christmas has indicated people can safely leave their decor up through Saint Patrick’s Day!
 This also means that the Christmas Season is extended until then!
-However you must incorporate Valentines and Saint Patrick’s decorations within your Christmas ornamentation.
+However, you must incorporate Valentine’s and Saint Patrick’s decorations within your Christmas ornamentation.
+A similar extension edict was granted in 2021.
+For 2022 there must be a direct COVID impact that tries one’s soul to the point of needing the Christmas Spirit in their lives.
+It can’t be indirect such as simply finding the news of COVID depressing.
 This data was gleamed by Santa himself who is one of the few people who can read the precise thoughts of The Christmas Spirit.
+All Returns To Normal On February 02, 2023!